marcosh/fun-with-categories-talk/fun-with-categories.md

 even among mathematicians sometimes described as abstract nonsense

-but that is good beacuse:
+but that is good because:

 - no noise
 - general